Some cancer treatments might affect your fertility. Sperm banking is a way of storing your sperm for use in later fertility treatment.

 If your sperm count is low

 You can still bank sperm if your sperm count is low.
-A technique called intracytoplasmic sperm injection (ICSI) is available (pronounced in-tra-sy-toe-plaz-mik).
-They take a single sperm and fertilise it with an egg in a test tube.
-So you may still be able to father a child.
+A technique called intracytoplasmic sperm injection (ICSI) uses a single sperm to fertilise an egg in a test tube.
+So you may still be able to father a child in the future.

 If you can't get a sample